j-sieben/PIT/Doc/exceptions.md

-# Throwing and catching exceptions with PIT
+# Throwing and catching exceptions with `PIT`

 After having defined a message of severity `ERROR` or `FATAL`, package `MSG` has defined a respective message, an exception and an exception init for the given Oracle error number.
-If no Oracle error number has been provided, PIT automatically assigns a custom error number within the range `-20,999 .. -20,000`.
+If no Oracle error number has been provided, `PIT` automatically assigns a custom error number within the range `-20,999 .. -20,000`.
 Exception follow a naming convention that is parameterizable.
 As per default, any exception is derived from `<MESSAGE_NAME>_ERR`, but you're free to set your own pre- and postfix parameters (`PIT.ERROR_PREFIX`and `PIT.ERROR_POSTFIX`) to achieve something as `X_<MESSAGE_NAME>`.
 The overall length of the name extension (including underscores) is limited to 4 byte, though.

-In regard to parameterization, also note that there is a parameter called `OMIT_PIT_IN_STACK` to control whether internal PIT method calls are included in the call and error stack (if set to FALSE) or not (which is the default).
+In regard to parameterization, also note that there is a parameter called `OMIT_PIT_IN_STACK` to control whether internal `PIT` method calls are included in the call and error stack (if set to FALSE) or not (which is the default).

 Be aware that messages of severity `LEVEL_FATAL` and `LEVEL_ERROR` always get logged, regardless of any settings in the context.
 The only possibility to surpress the output of these messages is to reduce the log threshold of an output module.
 After all, this is not a recommended practice, as you require to be informed about errors in your code anyway.

-Let's have a look at how we can work with these errors in PIT.
+Let's have a look at how we can work with these errors in `PIT`.

 ## Throwing errors